Sandra-Be/find_defibrillator/README.md

 ### Technologies Used

 * [mycolor.space](http://mycolor.space) - used for colour palette throughout the site.
-* [Bootstrap4](https://getbootstrap.com/docs/4.1/getting-started/introduction/) - to simplify the structure of the form and make the form responsive easily.
+* [Bootstrap4](https://getbootstrap.com/docs/4.1/getting-started/introduction/) - to simplify the structure of the navigation bar, image carousel and form, which makes website responsive.
 * [Google Fonts](https://fonts.google.com/) - were used throughout the site.
 * Icons on website were added with [Font Awesome](https://fontawesome.com/).
 * [JQuery](https://jquery.com/) came with Bootstrap.